Divorce, Dissolution & Separation Solicitors

 Collaborative – through one or more meetings with your Collaborative Lawyers set against a background of having identified what you are both looking to achieve, discussions take place and in an open way everyone looks at ways of achieving what you both want.
 Third parties can be brought in to assist the discussions, such as a family consultant and financial experts.

 Do you feel you and your partner could work together, rather than against one another, to consider the options and try and find workable solutions to resolve a family dispute?
-Our team of divorce solicitors in Brighton will discuss all the options with you, what we feel would best suit your requirements and the circumstances of your case.
+Our team of divorce solicitors will discuss all the options with you, what we feel would best suit your requirements and the circumstances of your case.
 We will discuss what the alternatives are likely to cost so you can make an informed decision about the divorce process that is going to be right for you and your family.